 Farm bill advances from U.S. House panel but faces a tough row to hoe

-A combine being used to harvest the soybeans in a field at a farm on October 14, 2019, in Rippey, Iowa.
-The U.S. House Agriculture Committee approved a bill this week to renew farm and nutrition programs, the the measure faces a tough road to becoming law.
-(Joe Raedle/Getty Images)
+Rows of soybean plants grow in the fields.
+(USDA photo by Lance Cheung)

-WASHINGTON — Republicans moved their long-awaited new farm bill through the U.S. House Agriculture Committee this week, despite opposition from most Democrats that could stall further advancement of the bill.
+WASHINGTON — Republicans moved their long-awaited new farm bill through the U.S. House Agriculture Committee last week, despite opposition from most Democrats about cuts in SNAP payments and nutritional benefits that could stall further advancement.

 The massive $1.5 trillion legislation would set policy and funding levels for key food, agriculture and conservation programs for the next five years.
 After a marathon markup Thursday, the GOP-authored bill cleared the committee after midnight Friday, 33-21, with four Democratic votes.